Pacific Securities

 The Pacific Securities Co., Ltd. is a Chinese investment bank and brokerage firm.
 The company is listed on the Shanghai Stock Exchange.

-As on 28 November 2016, The Pacific Securities is a constituent of CSI 300 Index (and mid-cap sub-index CSI 200 Index) and SSE 180 Index.
+As of 28 November 2016, The Pacific Securities is a constituent of CSI 300 Index (and mid-cap sub-index CSI 200 Index) and SSE 180 Index.

 The company controls a SPAC listed on NASDAQ.
 The company also owns 39% stake in Lao-China Securities, a company based in Vientiane, capital and largest city of Laos.

 History

 The Pacific Securities was founded in 2004 and received the clients of bankrupted Yunnan Securities.
 In April 2007 it was converted to company limited by shares, with a nominal value of CN¥1 each.

 It was reported that Xiao Jianhua was behind the operation on listing the company to Shanghai Stock Exchange in 2007.
 Irregularity was founded after, by-then vice-governor of China Development Bank, Wang Yi (王益) was arrested.
 Wang was the vice-chairman of China Securities Regulatory Commission (CSRC) until 1999.